As Oxfordshire’s longest established brass band we have a rich, varied and sometimes confusing history.

 In June 2011 COSB played at the 10th anniversary of Prime Minister David Cameron becoming MP for Witney.

-Over the years of its existence, COSB has amassed a large library of music, running to at least 44 filing cabinet drawers, and a collection of brass instruments for members to use.
+Over the years of its existence, COSB has amassed a large library of brass band music, running to at least 44 filing cabinet drawers, and a collection of brass instruments for members to use.
 It offers young people the chance to try to play an instrument their parents would never buy them on a whim, like the tuba or a bass trombone.
 Above all, it offers members the chance to play cheerful music regularly with other people, for other people.

 If you know more about the history of the band or were a past member please get in touch.